AcbarAcrobat/nnn/README.md

         inventories/products/{{ ansible_product }}/{{ ansible_environment }}

-## Working with virtual and cloud environments, bootstraping and managing.
+## Working with virtual and cloud environments, bootstraping and managing

   * Basicly, we have a three types of environments except localhost development type - standalone, minimal and pci.
 You can create you special one and select your options for you time.
 Firstaful, we create and bootstrap environment, wrappers for that you can find in https://github.com/westsouthnight/vortex/tree/master/ansible/scripts/wrappers/init